-While shareholders are permitted to grant authority for up to four years, the Directors will seek shareholder authority each year in accordance with best practice.
+While shareholders are permitted to grant authority for up to four years, the directors will seek shareholder authority each year in accordance with best practice.
+If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2024, whichever is the earlier.

-Resolution 17.
+Resolution 20.
 Directors' authority to allot shares

-This resolution, as in previous years, renews the Directors' authority to allot shares.
+This resolution, as in previous years, renews the directors' authority to allot shares.

-It gives the Directors the maximum flexibility permitted by corporate governance guidelines to respond to market developments and to enable allotments to take place to finance business opportunities as they arise.
+It gives the directors the flexibility within corporate governance guidelines to respond to market developments and to enable allotments to take place to finance business opportunities as they arise.

-The Directors consider it desirable to have this flexibility.
+The directors consider it desirable to have this flexibility.

-Paragraph (a) gives the Directors the authority to issue new shares and grant rights to subscribe for, or convert other securities into, shares up to a nominal value of £2,349,305,697, equivalent to one third of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 22 March 2022, being the latest practicable date prior to publication of this notice of AGM.
+Paragraph (a) gives the directors the authority to issue new shares and grant rights to subscribe for, or convert other securities into, shares up to a nominal value of £2,233,723,086, equivalent to one third of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 20 March 2023, being the latest practicable date prior to publication of this notice of AGM.

-Paragraph (b) authorises the Directors to allot shares and grant rights to subscribe for, or convert other securities into, shares in connection with a rights issue up to a further one-third.
-The aggregate of the amounts in paragraphs (a) and (b) of Resolution 17 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 22 March 2022, being the latest practicable date prior to publication of this notice of AGM.
-Information on the issued share capital can be found on page 11 of this document.
+Paragraph (b) authorises the directors to allot shares and grant rights to subscribe for, or convert other securities into, shares in connection with a rights issue up to a further one-third.
+The aggregate of the amounts in paragraphs (a) and (b) of Resolution 20 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company, exclusive of treasury shares, as at the close of business on 20 March 2023, being the latest practicable date prior to publication of this notice of AGM.
+Information on the issued share capital can be found on page 12 of this document.